 Today’s Energy Jobs Are in Solar, Not Coal (The New York Times)

 In the UK, wind and marine energy currently support around 30, 000 direct and indirect jobs and there is the potential to generate a further 70, 000 over the next decade.
 As per Sophie Bennett, policy manager for employment, skills, and training at RenewableUK, the trade association for wind and marine energy, the renewable energy sector is likely to see huge growth in the coming years as international bodies are trying to tackle climate change and CO2 emissions desperately.
 According to David Hunt (managing partner at specialist recruitment firm Hyperion Executive Search), the career opportunities for students and graduates are excellent in the clean energy and renewables industry, and the trend will continue for a long time.
-As of now, the global industry needs £200billion of investment to renew generating capacity from a range of sources including wind, solar, biomass, gas and nuclear.
+As of now, the global industry needs £200billion of investment to renew generating capacity from a range of sources including wind, solar, biomass, gas, and nuclear.
 Additionally, storing that energy is also a critical job.

-The career prospects are very bright in for India too.
+The career prospects are very bright for India too.
 India has been facing rising fuel prices, energy insecurity, and other environmental & climate-related problems.
-The renewable energy offers a critical solution to India’s burgeoning energy demand challenges.
-Moreover, renewable energy technologies are more labour-intensive than more mechanized fossil fuel technologies, as demonstrated in more mature markets, and can provide a tremendous opportunity to create local jobs.
+Renewable energy offers a critical solution to India’s burgeoning energy demand challenges.
+Moreover, renewable energy technologies are more labor-intensive than more mechanized fossil fuel technologies, as demonstrated in more mature markets, and can provide a tremendous opportunity to create local jobs.
 In 2015, more than 8.1 million people got employed in renewable energy worldwide.
 As per Business Standard, India ranks 5th in the world for job creation in the field of renewable energy in 2016.
 India’s clean energy goals have the potential to create 300, 000 new jobs by 2020.

 Career Paths in the Renewable Energy Sector

 For example, for a wind energy project, apart from wind energy professionals (and those from the core renewable energy science and engineering), you need meteorologists in order to find good, windy locations.
-The team also needs to have biologists and ecologists for considering the effects of the wind farm on birds and other animals in the environment.
+The team also needs to have biologists and ecologists considering the effects of the wind farm on birds and other animals in the environment.
 Sometimes, you might also need an archaeologist.
 Then there will be architects to design buildings that can generate their own wind power.

 Role of Data Science & Big Data Analytics in the Renewable Energy Sector